 The Organization has a line of credit with City National Bank.
 This line of credit has a principal borrowing limit of \$500,000 and is secured by real estate owned by the Organization.
 This line carries an interest rate of prime rate plus 0.50%.
-At June 30, 2014 and 2013, no balance was outstanding.
-The Organization renewed the line of credit with the bank for another five year term expiring January 1, 2019, under similar terms.
+At June 30, 2015 and 2014, no balance was outstanding.
+The terms of the line of credit are valid through January 2019.